Skip to content

 Note: This is a tenant specific setting and may not apply in your environment.

-In addition, marking an application as “Pending” after the adjudication stage will also prevent it from advancing further.
-In that instance, the application can still move forward but not backward.
+The system will block an application from moving forward if an application is marked as Pending after the adjudication stage.
+In that instance, the application can still move backward but not forward.

 Finally, if an application has progressed past the adjudication stage after being conditionally approved and is subsequently moved back to adjudication, you will notice the appearance of a "re-adjudication" icon at the top of the dashboard.